LukeMichaels/notebook/Development Notes/vagrant-notes.md

 `
 and other tools as required to get your grunt/gulp workflow going.

-## other notes
+## Other notes

-Create a new project
+  - vv list – Lists all local sites.
-vv create
+  - vv create – Walks you through a wizard to create a new site.

-vv list – Lists all local sites. vv create – Walks you through a wizard to create a new site. vv delete – Walks you through removing a site.
+  - vv delete – Walks you through removing a site.